SendGrid is going to hell

 And what about the phishing link?
 Could someone have spammed this link from Chatra?
 Nope!
 Exactly one (one, fucking ONE) email was sent with this link.
 And the juicy part—where this link came from.

 And the juicy part is this: Facebook didn’t filter this link and allowed it to be sent to a person in Messenger.
-Facebook, which suddenly banned our domain months ago without explaining why (yeah, try writing a post on Facebook with a link to chatra.com, nothing will happen!), which meticulously removed any available means of communication so that you can’t even complain about an unfair domain ban, let alone question the decision made by Facebook, this company with a colossal fuck-ton of dollars in capitalization calmly lets an obvious phishing link through to us, for which another company with a capitalization an order of magnitude smaller, but still in fucking trillions, bans us.
+Facebook, which suddenly banned our domain months ago without explaining why (yeah, try writing a post on Facebook with a link to chatra.com, it won’t allow you!), which meticulously removed any available means of communication so that you can’t even complain about an unfair domain ban, let alone question the decision made by Facebook, this company with a colossal fuck-ton of dollars in capitalization calmly lets an obvious phishing link through to us, for which another company with a capitalization an order of magnitude smaller, but still in fucking trillions, bans us.

 If SendGrid is a scumbag that shits on its customers, Facebook is the ultimate universal protoscumbag, shitting on everyone: on users, advertisers, businesses, media, its own employees, the sense of beauty, and common sense.